MartinStensen/PhoneBook/README.md

 - C#

 ## Build
-Clone repo, open solution in Visual Studio -> Build
+Clone repo -> open solution in Visual Studio -> Build

 You can run the application either directly from Visual Studio or the PhoneBook.exe file in Phonebook/bin/Debug/net5.0